Pratham9890/Monitorian/README.md

 - Customizable monitor names (press and hold to edit)
 - Adjustable brightness and contrast ranges
 - Ambient light sensor support

-## Add-on Features (Microsoft Store version)
-### Hot Keys & Shortcut Keys
-- All hot keys for brightness can be switched to contrast
-- Dedicated hot keys for switching between brightness and contrast modes

 ### Command-Line Options
 Get or set brightness/contrast programmatically: